Cranberry Sauce

 Did You Know?

-- 5.The name 'cranberry' derives from early colonists' observation that the flower resembled a crane's head; they called the plant 'crane berry'
+- 3.The name 'cranberry' likely derives from early European settlers' observation that the flower resembled a crane's head, leading them to call it 'crane-berry'

 Plating Guidance